What's A Field?

 c is the speed of light.

-The magnetic field lines surrounding a bar magnet are depicted here.
+The magnetic field lines around a bar magnet are shown here.

 One end of the bar is called the north pole and the other, the south.